MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Results

 \subsubsection{Lattice enthalphies}

-Next, we assess the ability of the MACE-OFF23 force fields to describe the stability of molecular crystals.
-We computed the enthalpies of sublimation of a range of 23 representative small molecular crystals~\cite{reilly2013understanding} following the protocol of Ref.~\cite{dolgonos2019revised_x23}.
+We assess the ability of the MACE-OFF23(M) model to describe the stability of molecular crystals.
+We computed the enthalpies of sublimation of a range of 23 representative small molecular crystals~\cite{reilly2013understanding} following the protocol of Ref.~\cite{dolgonos2019revised_x23} ({\bf Section~S4}).

 Figure~\ref{fig:x23} compares the predicted sublimation enthalpies with the experimentally measured ones.
-This task is often used to test various DFT functionals.
+This task is often used to test various DFT functionals~\cite{reilly2013understanding}, as well as beyond-DFT methods~\cite{PhysRevLett.133.046401} and tuned machine learning potentials~\cite{kaur2025}.
 Since the \textomega B97M-D3(BJ) functional used to parameterize MACE-OFF23 does not have a periodic implementation, an estimate of the highest achievable accuracy is not available.
-The figure shows that the three MACE models are able to capture trends and improve significantly compared to the ANI-2x model.
-The large MACE-OFF23 model achieves a mean error of just 1.7~kcal/mol, which is comparable to the errors of several different dispersion-corrected density functionals for a fraction of the computational cost~\cite{reilly2013understanding}.
+The figure shows that the MACE-OFF23(M) model is able to capture trends and improve significantly compared to the ANI-2x model.
+The mean absolute error of 1.8~kcal/mol is comparable to the errors of several different dispersion-corrected density functionals for a fraction of the computational cost~\cite{reilly2013understanding}.
+The sublimation enthalpies for all MACE-OFF models are tabulated in {\bf Section~S4}, and we observe that the small model is intermediate in accuracy between the medium model and ANI-2x, while the large model does not give any significant performance improvement.

-We have also compared the relaxed unit cell vectors of the MACE-OFF23 models with the experimentally measured values and found that they have a relative error as low as 5\% with the \texttt{MACE-OFF23(L)} model as shown in the supporting Table~\ref{tab:X23_geoms}.